Grow your own rocket because of its sulforaphane, folate and vitamin K.

-Pesto is traditionally made with sweet basil, but a variation try using rocket as the herb.
-I'm never tied down by a recipe, and differing adventures and experiments are what make for fun in the kitchen.
+Pesto is traditionally made with sweet basil, but for a variation try using rocket as the herb.
+I am never tied down by a recipe, and differing adventures and experiments are what make for fun in the kitchen.

 What is basil will tell your more if you are at a loss at how to make rocket pesto.

 The moral of the story is that your greens need to be chopped and thoroughly chewed to get the full benefit of sulphoraphane.